dtch1997/repepo/README.md

 pdm run pre-commit install
 ```

 This creates a virtual environment in `.venv` with the appropriate libraries, installed from the PDM lock file.
+We support Python >=3.10

 The python interpreter can be accessed with `pdm run`.
 Scripts can be run with `pdm run <my_script.py>`.